gweezini/SamaSave/README.md

 Rather than functioning as a passive banking tool, SamaSave actively guides users toward smarter financial decisions through social accountability, weekly saving challenges, and AI-powered spending interventions.

 ---
+### 🛠️ How to Run the Prototype Locally
+Our prototype is built purely on React Native (Expo) for easy cross-platform testing.
+To run it on your terminal:

+1. Clone the repository and navigate to the frontend folder:
+> cd frontend

+2. Install the dependencies:
+> npm install

+3. Start the Expo development server:
+> npx expo start

+4. Download the Expo Go app on your iOS/Android device and scan the QR code to experience SamaSave live

+---

 ## 💡 The Problem
 Despite high internet penetration, many Malaysian students and early-career graduates struggle with impulsive spending and poor saving habits.